Precious metal prices up in Azerbaijan

 By Trend

-Precious metal prices varied in Azerbaijan on Nov.
-20, according to the data published by the country’s Central Bank.
+Precious metal prices increased in Azerbaijan on Nov.
+23, according to the data published by the country’s Central Bank.

 |